 Greeneville is a medium-sized town located in the state of Tennessee.
 With a population of 14,898 people and eight constituent neighborhoods, Greeneville is the 38th largest community in Tennessee.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Greeneville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Greeneville is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Greeneville who work in teaching (10.30%), sales jobs (9.30%), and management occupations (8.76%).
+Greeneville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Greeneville is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Greeneville who work in office and administrative support (15.09%), sales jobs (13.61%), and healthcare (9.06%).

 The people who call Greeneville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greeneville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Greeneville include Irish, German, Scots-Irish, and Italian.
+Important ancestries of people in Greeneville include English, German, Irish, European, and Dutch.

 The most common language spoken in Greeneville is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.